venkataraokadari/conversational-agent-application-starter-kit/README.md

     Robert,GiveName
     I want to look up movie stars,LookupActors

-Next, we need any related information required to complete the user's request.
-To do this, we'll rely on the Dialog service which supports building conversations between a user and an application.
-The Dialog service will track and store information obtained during the conversation until we have all the info required to complete the task like search for a movie, arctor or director.
+Next, we need to acquire any additional information required to complete the user's request.
+To do this, we rely on the Dialog service.
+The Dialog service will track and store information obtained during the conversation until we have all the information required to complete the task.
+In the case of our application, it's searching for a movie, an arctor or a director.

 ### When to use this pattern
  * You need to perform a task that requires user input and you want to mimic a conversation
  * You want to provide a conversation experience like Siri or Cortana.

-### Best practices
+### Some best practices
- * Write around 10 classes/intent with 15 examples for each.
-That will provide to the Natural Language Classifier information to build the deep machine learning model that will be used to classify the user input.
+ * When using the Natural Language Classifier, there should be approximately 10 classes.
+Each class should have 15 examples of possible user inputs.
+This provides the service with enough information to build the deep machine learning model that will classify future user inputs.
- * Define different opening sentences in the dialog flow (.xml file).
-That will help you to avoid repetitive conversations where you dialog always ask the same questions.
+ * When using the Dialog service, define different opening sentences in the dialog flow (.xml file).
+This will prevent repetitive conversations where the dialog always asks the same questions.
  * **TODO:**

 ### Reference information